jaymandz/dost-asti-hrlite-payroll-docs/project-title/index.rst

 as well as some buttons that will be described in the following list.

 * The *New* button brings you to an empty form page, where you will be able to create a new project title.
-The form page is described in the next section.
+The form page is described in the :ref:`section-project-title-form-page` section.
 * The *Activate* button sets any project titles that are selected in the table as active.
 Active project titles have a value of “Yes” in the *Is Active* column of the table.